Every story has two sides.

 Reconciliation requires seeing from your child’s perspective, not your own.

-But you cannot reconcile by making your child understand your perspective because it is like convincing an ex-girlfriend why she was wrong to leave you, so she’ll come back to you.
+But you cannot reconcile by trying to make your child understand your perspective because it is like convincing an ex-girlfriend why she was wrong to leave you, so she’ll come back to you.

 Stepping over and seeing things from their side is the only way forward.